LIMUNIMI/ASMD/docs/JSON.rst

    #. ``values``: list of sostenuto-pedal changes; each value is a number between 0
       and 127, where values < 63 mean sostenuto pedal OFF and values >= 63 mean
-      sostenuto edal ON, but intermediate values can be used (e.g. for half-pedaling).
+      sostenuto pedal ON, but intermediate values can be used (e.g. for half-pedaling).
    #. ``times``: list of floats representing the time of each sostenuto pedal change
       in seconds.